 Are honors classes extra classes that I take in addition to my regular course load?

-No. The honors course work is an integral part of your semester schedule and credits for honors courses are counted toward your graduation requirements.
+No. The honors course work is an integral part of your semester schedule, and credits for honors courses are counted toward your graduation requirements.
 The courses can be General Education courses (GA, GN, GH, GQ, GS, GWS) or electives, or they can satisfy requirements in your major, if appropriate.
 Think of it as simply turning one of your regular courses into an honors course.

-How many honors courses are required?
+How many honors experiences are required?

 How do I earn honors credit?